RupeshKumar4511/Blockchain-Technology/README.md

 ![Screenshot from 2024-04-08 19-31-26](https://github.com/RupeshKumar4511/Blockchain-Technology/assets/149661006/748f3397-e2ec-465b-bed1-90f41b80498a)

-# Security audits of smart contract using slither:
+# Security audits for smart contract using slither:

 **Slither:** An Solidity static analysis framework.
 Through its printers, it can map method visibility and modifiers, state variables that are read and written, identify calls, and print the inheritance graph of a smart contract.

 1.) **pull the docker image for slither by run this command on terminal :**

       docker pull trailofbits/eth-security-toolbox

 2.) **make a directory :**